 What really helps us get past our limiting self-beliefs is an acquisition of superior knowledge and mastery of the skill or subject matter at hand.
 If I am appearing for an exam, for instance, and I’m not prepared, I can talk about or listen to all the positive things in the world, it won’t calm my nerves or make me more intelligent.

 Meditation, yoga and numerous other spiritual practices are aimed at that.
 On their own, however, they are never sufficient.
-Look around at you and you’ll discover a world where we have plenty of meditators, spiritual and religious people and yet they aren’t any calmer, better or more competent than the average Joe Blow on the street.
+Look around you and you’ll discover a world where we have plenty of meditators, spiritual and religious people and yet they aren’t any calmer, better or more competent than the average Joe on the street.